mac-theobio/DataViz/README.md

 * .dmd files are probably deprecated; they are like .rmd files but make knows to look for and make dependencies

+Code in `code/` directory is assumed to be run with `code/` as the working directory

 ## subdirs

 - `docs`: GitHub pages stuff, mostly auto-copied/moved/linked from the main level